EFlynn7778/CRSF2MAVLink/README.md

 # CRSF2MAVLink
-CRSF Telemetry to MAVLink Telemetery Converter

 CRSF (Crossfire/ELRS) Telemetry to MAVLink Telemetry converter.

-Implemented for use with Automatic Antenna Trackers, or a bridge between CRSF and any other MAVLink compatible device.
+Implemented for use with Automatic Antenna Trackers, or a bridge between CRSF and any other MAVLink compatible device such as MissionPlanner running on a PC etc.

 CRSF Sensors are limited compared to MAVLink, so only those that can be translated are sent over MAVLink.
 The remainder can be set/sent as statc values.